 LOVE ILLUSION #5: you call you child pet names or jokingly label them ‘a little monkey’ or mummy’s little terror as a term of endearment

 REALITY: labelling a child according to the way you see them behave is self fulfilling and children will grow up to fill those shoes.
 Children want to please you.
 What you think you become.
 It’s rooted in our belief system and all the messages we got whilst we were growing up.
 They stay in us for years to come and sometimes we bury them deep but we still behave in ways as if those messages were true.
-Be careful what message you give to your children.
+Be careful what message you give to your children and that you are not locking them into a role.
 It’s about their behaviour anyway – not them!

 LOVE ILLUSION #6: you want your child to do well so that they have a good start in life

 REALITY: be careful that what sits behind this loving intention is one of your unfulfilled ambitions which means that you will bask in your child’s glory and vicariously life your life through your child.
 Your child is a an individual who deserves the chance to explore and discover what feels right for them.
 In not doing so, your child may grow up with feelings of not being good enough as they are unable to fulfil your needs no matter how hard they try.

 LOVE ILLUSION #7: you don’t want to upset your child as their happiness means everything to you